This recipe for Polenta Pizza with Herbs will quickly become one of your favorite side dishes. You won’t believe how easy this recipe is to prepare.

 Carefully transfer the polenta to a sheet pan as we will be baking it in the oven for about an hour.
 Recently, my husband bought me a thick cast aluminum oven safe plaque.
 This polenta pizza comes out perfect every single time.
 In case you are wondering, he bought the plaque at Costco (not sponsored).

-Your polenta pizza can be of any thickness you wish – just spread it out on the sheet pan however thickly you prefer.
+Your polenta pizza can be of any thickness you wish – just spread it out on the sheet pan.
 I usually make one end thin and the other end thicker… that way, everyone is happy.
 I usually dampen my hands with water and then pat down the polenta to the right thickness; sprinkle whatever herbs I have and pop it in a hot oven.
 The polenta “pizza” eventually forms a bottom and top crust, while the middle part becomes soft and creamy.

 ORIGINS OF THE RECIPE FOR POLENTA PIZZA: